orobardet/3DPTools/doc/en/configuration.md

 - `host` *Required* (string) Hostname of the MongoDB server
 - `port` *Required* (string|int) Port of the MongoDB server
-- `name` *Required* (string) Name of the MongoDB to use to store 3DPTools data.
+- `name` *Required* (string) Name of the MongoDB database to use to store 3DPTools data.
 Will be created if not exists
 - `user` (string) Username to connect to the MongoDB server, if needed. *It is recommended to enable auth on the MongoDb server*
 - `pass` (string) Password to connect to the MongoDB server, if needed. *It is recommended to enable auth on the MongoDb server*
 - `connectOptions` (object) Allow to pass some specific connection options to the MongoDB client driver